jbcodeforce/openshift-studies/docs/odo-appsody.md

 1. Log to the cluster
 1. Get the name of the available registry `oc get route --all-namespaces | grep registry`.
 Keep it in an env var: `export IMAGE_REGISTRY=default-route-openshift-image-registry.gse-eda-demo-202005-fa9ee67c9ab6a7791435450358e564cc-0000.us-south.containers.appdomain.cloud`
 1. Login to this registry: `docker login -u $(oc whoami) -p $(oc whoami -t) $IMAGE_REGISTRY`
-1. Create config map via yaml decriptor or command for all the dependent env variables, properties,...
+1. Create config map via yaml descriptor or command for all the dependent env variables, properties,...
 See [notes in this repo](https://ibm-cloud-architecture.github.io/refarch-kc/infrastructure/required-services/#apache-kafka)
 1. Deploy using a command like:

 ```
 appsody deploy -t jbsandbox/eda-coldchain-agent:0.0.1 --push-url $IMAGE_REGISTRY --push --namespace jbsandbox
 ```

-a `appsody deploy -t dockerhub/imagename --push -n yournamespace` (3) will do the following:
+ `appsody deploy -t dockerhub/imagename --push -n yournamespace` (3) will do the following:

 * deploy [Appsody operator](https://github.com/appsody/appsody-operator) into the given namespace if no operator found. (you can install it manually too see one of the instruction [depending of the release](https://github.com/appsody/appsody-operator/tree/master/deploy/releases))
 * call `appsody build` and create a deployment image with the given tag